 In the late 1960’s, an old friend, Jerry Houck, was back east at a folk festival, perhaps Fox Hollow.
 Someone had a workshop on the hammered dulcimer where they discussed the genealogy of players and influences in the US.
 There was blackboard with branches and “begats:” the Michigan lumberjack school, Upstate New York, West Virginia, etc. Two thirds of the board was a mass of interconnected names and lines.
 Then he said, “And waaay out west, there’s this guy, Curt Bouterse.
 We don’t know Where he fits in.”
 Neither do I, folks.

 In the early 1970’s I used to play regularly at The Heritage, a coffee house in San Diego, and Guy Carawan would come in occasionally and listen to me when he was in town.
 One day, Guy came in, beaming, “I bought a hammered dulcimer.
 Will you teach me how to play?”
 I said, “Sure.
 Have you figured anything out on it yet?”
 He replied, “A little,” and proceded to play quite a good version of some standard fiddle tune, perhaps Soldier’s Joy.
 I laughed, “You’re doing just fine.
 Keep it up.”
-To this day, Guy tells people that I taught him how to play hammered dulcimer.
+Guy used to tell people that I taught him how to play hammered dulcimer.

 The evolution of my banjer style is equally mysterious.
 In the early 1960’s several friends began playing banjos, including Warren Stromberg, who had bought a beautiful walnut instrument from Frank Proffitt.
 I fell in love with it and the idea of the fretless, and began playing it as often as I could wrest it from Warren’s obliging hands.
 We had all heard Stu Jamieson and his fretless playing, which provided our inspiration, and many in the circle of friends got fretless banjos.